matthiasjost/FibonacciSequence/README.md

 # FibonacciSequence

-Trying different appraches including benchmarks just for fun!
+I was trying different approaches, including benchmarks, just for fun!

 ## See also
 - https://blog.nimblepros.com/blogs/benchmarking-in-dotnet/